MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/delete-personal-Information.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic discusses the references available to handle a data subject rights request per General Data Protection Regulation (GDPR) standards for Dynamics 365 e-Commerce.
+This topic discusses the references available to handle a data subject rights request per General Data Protection Regulation (GDPR) standards for Dynamics 365 Commerce.
 To best understand this topic, please review the [Dynamics 365 for Finance and Operations GDPR Guide](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/gdpr/gdpr-guide).

 ## Overview

-Users of Dynamics 365 e-Commerce own and control the data that power a site as published.
-The Dynamics 365 e-Commerce system is built to act as a data processor for all out-of-the-box default e-Commerce features.
+Users of Dynamics 365 Commerce own and control the data that power a published e-Commerce website.
+Dynamics 365 Commerce is built to act as a data processor for all out-of-the-box default e-Commerce features.
 This enables the site data controller to process GDPR requests when submitted.
-The following guidelines cover handling GDPR data subject rights (DSR) requests in Dynamics 365 e-Commerce (where customizations have not been made).
+The following guidelines cover handling GDPR data subject rights (DSR) requests in Dynamics 365 Commerce (where customizations have not been made).

 ## Respond to your customer DSR requests

-By default, e-Commerce functionality uses internal data inventory and tagging for all telemetry and system data to classify customer data in accordance with GDPR.
-This allows the data controller to use the Dynamics 365 for Finance and Operations [Person Report](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/gdpr/gdpr-guide#the-person-search-report) to respond when a user DSR request is received.
+By default, Dynamics 365 Commerce functionality uses internal data inventory and tagging for all telemetry and system data to classify customer data in accordance with GDPR.
+This allows the data controller to use the Dynamics 365 for Finance and Operations [Person Report](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/gdpr/gdpr-guide#the-person-search-report) to respond to user DSR requests when received.

 [!Important] Review the considerations noted throughout the [GDPR Guide](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/gdpr/gdpr-guide).
 Additional actions may be needed dependent upon any customizations made to the e-Commerce instance, Retail Server Instance, or any operating practices enabled that may upload content or data into e-Commerce.